ajcrowe/docker-polkadot/README.md

 Polkadot Docker
 ===============

-This builds the [Parity Polkadot](https://github.com/paritytech/polkadot.git) node from the [Substrate](https://github.com/paritytech/substrate.git) repository.
+This builds the [Parity Polkadot](https://github.com/paritytech/polkadot.git) node.

 All images are built with [Google Cloud Build] and are triggered automatically from any pushed tags.